-- The systems to safeguard children and vulnerable adults from abuse needed improving.
-Alerts were placed on patient records but there was no register of patients to provide clinicians with information to enable them to safely monitor and provide care and treatment to these patients.
-The practice did have contact with a health visitor and there were documented safeguarding meetings.
-Safeguarding policies required updating to reflect current local and national guidance and legislation.
-In discussion with the operational manager, we were informed that the provider had sought external guidance to help strengthen their safeguarding policies and protocols and were in the process of reviewing and revising their policies. - Staff knew how to identify and report concerns.
-However clinical staff (the practice nurse and GP) had not received safeguarding training at a level appropriate to their role.
-The safeguarding lead was a GP from the mentor practice. - Staff who acted as chaperones were trained for their role and had received a DBS check.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.)
+- The practice had some systems to safeguard children and vulnerable adults from abuse.
+The practice did have contact with a health visitor but there were no formalised documented safeguarding meetings and safeguarding policies required updating.
+In discussion with the operational manager, we were informed that the provider had sought external guidance to help strengthen their safeguarding policies and protocols. - All permanent staff had received up-to-date safeguarding and safety training appropriate to their role.
+They knew how to identify and report concerns. - Reports and learning from safeguarding incidents were available to staff.
+Staff who acted as chaperones were trained for their role and had received a DBS check.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Recruitment checks were carried out centrally by the HR team for the provider in accordance with the regulations for permanent staff.
+However, the practice used GP locums from a variety of agencies.
+Agreements were in place for the agencies to carry out recruitment checks and there was a practice level system for cross checking the relevant information.
+However, some documentation for the practice checks we reviewed was missing essential information.